 The estimate, the most specific so far in reaction to the Fed’s proposed rule, was based on New York-based Goldman Sachs’s own research and assessment of how it would affect the corporate debt market, according to an April 30 letter to the Fed that was made public yesterday.

 “The impact on the corporate bond market alone could drive the elimination of 150,000 to 300,000 American jobs,” wrote Goldman Sachs Chief Risk Officer Craig W. Broderick.
 “Smaller companies that lack access to alternative sources of capital -- and that drive job creation -- would be hardest hit.”

 The bank joined rivals including JPMorgan Chase & Co.
-(JPM), Citigroup Inc. (C) and Morgan Stanley in opposing a rule that would limit financial firms with at least $500 billion in assets from having credit risk to any other exceeding 10 percent of its regulatory capital plus excess loan-loss reserves.
+(JPM:US), Citigroup Inc. (C:US) and Morgan Stanley in opposing a rule that would limit financial firms with at least $500 billion in assets from having credit risk to any other exceeding 10 percent of its regulatory capital plus excess loan-loss reserves.
 That limit is stricter than a 25 percent limit that’s applied more broadly to banks in the Dodd-Frank financial-overhaul law.